 reactor refueling activities

-Observe licensed operators conducting the selected activity, using the general checklists contained in appendix H as guidance.
+Observe licensed operators conducting the selected activity, using the general checklists contained in appendix H of this IP as guidance.
 Consider modifying these checklists based on the licensee’s policies.

-For efficiency, plant status reviews (IMC 2515 Appendix D), inspection of post maintenance testing (IP 71111.19), refueling and outage activities (IP 71111.20), and surveillance testing (IP 71111.22) can be performed in parallel with this IP.
+For efficiency, plant status reviews (IMC 2515, Appendix D), inspection of post maintenance testing (IP 71111.19), refueling and outage activities (IP 71111.20), and surveillance testing (IP 71111.22) can be performed in parallel with this IP.
 The activities to be observed involve licensed operators, typically observed from the main control room.
 Observe any pre-job briefs held prior to the activity.

 During the observation period, refrain from interfering with the performance of the licensed operators being observed unless interference is warranted due to a significant safety concern.
 Limit questions and discussions during plant activities to prevent unnecessary distractions to the licensed operators.